 HWT regularly monitors for the contribution of weather to ignition probability and estimated wildfire consequence by leveraging SDG&E's Fire Potential Index (FPI) for its Suncrest Facility.
 SDG&E's FPI is uses a combination of weather parameters (wind speed, humidity, temperature), vegetation and fuel conditions, and other factors to judge current fire risk and to create a forecast indicative of fire risk.
 SDG&E's FPI and RFW alerts from NWS inform HWT's near-term operational decision-making.
 HWT's Operations Personnel and management get daily FPI notifications and are notified when NWS declares RFW conditions for the area of the Suncrest Facility.
-The construction crew on site at the Suncrest Facility conducts daily safety briefings at the start of each workday, including discussion of current wildfire risk based on FPI conditions.
-When HWT is notified of forecasted RFW conditions, HWT's on-site personnel conduct a Wildfire Mitigation Condition Assessment of the facility ahead of RFW conditions, which includes general checks and measurements, visual inspections, general housekeeping and vegetation control, line patrols, and maintenance and calibration of tools and equipment.
-All non-critical constructions and maintenance activities cease during RFW conditions and the asset is more closely monitored remotely by HWT's 24/7 Operations Center.
+HWT is also utilizing its own proprietary FPI to further increase awareness of fire threat, monitor propagation of wildfires in real-time, and to help inform operations decision-making.
+When HWT is notified of forecasted RFW conditions, HWT's on-site personnel conduct a Wildfire Mitigation Condition Assessment of the facility ahead of RFW conditions, which includes general checks, visual inspections, general housekeeping, vegetation control, and a review of maintenance equipment.
+All non-critical construction and maintenance activities cease during RFW conditions and the asset is more closely monitored remotely by HWT's 24/7 Operations Center.